Swiss Guard: Equipment

+Bladed weapons

-The eponymous main weapon of the halbardiers is the halberd; corporals and vice-corporals are equipped with a partisan polearm.
+The eponymous main weapon of the halbardiers is the halberd.
+Corporals and vice-corporals are equipped with a partisan polearm.
 Ranks above corporal do not have polearms, but on certain ceremonial occasions carry command batons.

 The banner is escorted by two flamberge great swords carried by corporals or vice-corporals.
 A dress sword is carried by all ranks, swords with a simple S-shaped crossguard by the lower ranks, and elaborate basket-hilt rapiers in the early baroque style by officers.

 Arms and armor used by the Swiss Guard are kept in the Armeria (armory).
 The Armeria also contains a collection of historical weapons no longer in use.

-The armory holds a collection of historical plate armor (cuirasses or half-armor).
+The armory holds a collection of historical plate armor, cuirasses or half-armor.
 The oldest specimens date to c.
 1580, while the majority originates in the 18th century.
-Historical armor was worn on the occasion of canonizations until 1970, since when their use has been limited to the oath ceremony on 6 May.
-A full set of replicas of the historical cuirasses was commissioned in 2012, from Waffen und Harnischschmiede Schmidberger in Molln, Upper Austria in 2012.
+Historical armor was worn during canonizations until 1970.
+Since then, their use has been limited to the oath ceremony on 6 May.

+A full set of replicas of the historical cuirasses was commissioned in 2012, from Waffen und Harnischschmiede Schmidberger in Molln, Upper Austria.
 The cuirasses are handmade, and the production of a single piece takes about 120 hours.
-The replicas are not financed by the Vatican itself but by private donations via the Foundation for the Swiss Guard in the Vatican, a Fribourg-based organisation established in 2000.
+The replicas are not financed by the Vatican, but by private donations via the Foundation for the Swiss Guard in the Vatican, a Fribourg-based organisation established in 2000.

+Firearms

+In the 19th century, prior to 1870, the Swiss Guard along with the Papal Army used firearms with special calibres, such as the 12.7 mm Remington Papal.

-The Swiss Guard in their function as bodyguards are equipped with the SIG Sauer P220 pistol and the SIG SG 550 assault rifle (or its SG 552 variant) also in use by the Swiss Army.
-As recruits to the Swiss Guard must have undergone basic military training in Switzerland, they are already familiar with these weapons when they begin their service.
-The pepper spray used by the Swiss Army (RSG-2000) is also in use.
-The Glock 19 pistol and Heckler & Koch MP7 submachine gun are reportedly also carried by Swiss Guard members in their function as plainclothes bodyguards.
+The Swiss Guard has a tradition of importing Swiss arms for familiarity.
+As recruits to the Swiss Guard must have undergone basic military training in Switzerland, they are already familiar with these weapons when they begin their Swiss Guard service.

-In the 19th century (prior to 1870), the Swiss Guard along with the Papal Army used firearms with special calibres such as the 12.7 mm Remington Papal.
-The Swiss Guard historically also used the M1842 T.59–67, 1871 Vetterli, Schmidt-Rubin, Gewehr 98, K31, and SIG SG 510 rifles, the Dreyse M1907 pistol, and the SIG MKMO, Hispano-Suiza MP43/44 and Heckler & Koch MP5 submachine guns.